collocations.org

 In the current climate of change, adaptability is vital.

-the pace/rate of change
+the pace of change, the rate of change

 A successful company must keep up with the pace of technological change.